Kharacternyk/pacwall/README.rst

             ROOT is the package that will be put in the center of the graph.
             RANKSEP is the distance in **inches** between the concentric circles.
-            OUTPUT is the relative to CWD path of the generated image.
+            OUTPUT is the path where the generated image is put.
             SCREEN_SIZE makes sense to set only if -D is enabled and you're on Wayland.

             REPO:COLOR overrides the highlight color for packages from REPO to COLOR.